 By Ricardo Brito

-The statement came after the head of Brazil’s Federal Police sent a report to Supreme Court President Edson Fachin citing references to Toffoli in data extracted from Vorcaro’s mobile phone, which was obtained through a court-ordered search, according to a source familiar with the report.
+Brazil’s Federal Police had sent a report to the top court’s president citing references to Toffoli in data extracted from Vorcaro’s mobile phone, which was obtained through a court-ordered search, according to a source familiar with the report.

 Banco Master, which held under 1% of Brazil’s banking assets, was liquidated in November amid what the central bank called a severe liquidity crisis, sharp financial deterioration and serious rule violations.